Nothing makes a tour operator look more unprofessional and unappealing than low quality photos, particularly on their website.

 If not, you should adjust the exposure…

 When you tap to focus, the camera will automatically adjust the exposure, but if it’s not how you want it, you can also manually adjust it.
-When you tap an object on the screen, on the side of the square, a little sun icon will appear on the right.
-Just slide the sun up and down to adjust the exposure how you want it.
-See below, the sun is on the bottom half of the yellow line, and the photo has a low exposure.
+When you tap an object on the screen, a little sun icon will appear on the right side of the square.
+Just slide the sun up and down to adjust the exposure to how you want it.
+See below: the sun is on the bottom half of the yellow line, and the photo has a low exposure.

 For most purposes, you should hold your camera horizontally.
 The photos will look better, especially since in the world of iPhones, vertical photos tip off people immediately that the photo was taken with an iPhone.

 Let’s say you’re taking a photo of your tour group hiking up a hill, and in the shot they’ll be backlit by the sun and bright blue sky.
-If you are not in HDR mode, the sky will either be overexposed, but the people visible, or the sky looking normal, and the photo will only show a silhouette of the people.
-But in HDR mode, it will take two shots, of both types of exposures, and combine them into one great photo, where both the people and sky are visible.
+If you are not in HDR mode, the sky will either be overexposed but the people visible, or the sky will look normal, but the photo will only show a silhouette of the people.
+But in HDR mode, it will take two shots, of both types of exposures and combine them into one great photo where both the people and sky are visible.
 Unfortunately, it doesn’t always work perfectly, but it will certainly improve your chances of taking a great photo!
 You can also set your phone to save both the HDR photo and regular photo, so you really have nothing to lose from leaving HDR mode on all the time.

 I didn’t take this photo myself, but I think it is a great example of what HDR can do:

-If you’re trying to get a great action shot for your website, let’s say of one of your guests surfing or mountain biking, try shooting in Burst Mode.
-Burst Mode will allow you to capture every movement and moment by taking a high number of photos extremely fast, and then you can choose the best action shot later.
+If you’re trying to get a great action shot for your website, say of one of your guests surfing or mountain biking, try shooting in burst mode.
+Burst mode will allow you to capture every movement and moment by taking a high number of photos extremely fast, and you can choose the best action shot later.